Bianca-Pasat/MOI/docs/source/isoforms.rst

 An `example samplesheet <https://github.com/ASAGlab/MOI--An-integrated-solution-for-omics-analyses/blob/main/assets/samplesheet_isoforms.csv>`__ has been provided with the pipeline.

-Refference files
+Reference files
 ----------------

-The user has to provide the location of local refference files:
+The user has to provide the location of local reference files:

 .. code:: bash